State Summary

 Payor of costs depends on outcome

-For voter-initiated recounts under the authority of state or county boards of canvassers, the deposit per precinct is determined by the vote margin between the winning candidate and the petitioner.
+For a recount initiated by a ballot question committee or a voter under the authority of state or county boards of canvassers, the deposit per precinct is determined by the vote margin between the winning candidate and the petitioner.
 Mich.
 Comp.
 Laws §§ 168.867 and 168.881.

 Challengers and Observers